MohamedTarekAbdou/Commercial-SC-Projects/README.md

-# Commercial-SC-Projects
+# Sales Performance
-This repository includes some examples of educational projects I went through, built on data sets collected from global data science communities like kaggle.
+This repository includes an analysis conducted to evaluate super store retailer sales performance based on many business metrics